Jean-Eudes-le-retour/own-pendulum-benchmark/README.md

 After you added the organizer as a collaborator, go back to the main page of your repository and copy your full repository URL.

 Come back to this page and [click here](../../issues/new?assignees=&labels=registration&template=registration_form.yml&title=Registration+to+benchmark) to start your registration.
-If it doesn't work, you can do it manually by creating a new issue and choosing the "Registration to benchmark" template.
+If it doesn't work, you can do it manually by going to the "Issues" tab, creating a new issue and choosing the "Registration to benchmark" template.

 Paste your repository URL in the URL field and click the "Submit new issue" button.